By Joni Lindquist

 - Ask the candidate to describe a cell phone to someone who has never seen one.
 This tests their ability to communicate clearly and understand their audience.

 While skills and education are often easy to find on a resume, the interview is where you want to probe and discover if the candidate is a cultural fit for your company.
 A cohesive team can be difficult to create, but well worth the effort in the long run.
-For more information, visit our website at makinglifecount.com or contact Joni Lindquist –firstname.lastname@example.org, (913) 345-1881.
+For help making a career transition, schedule a meeting by clicking below, contact Joni Lindquist –email@example.com, or call (913) 345-1881.